 It takes time to become quiet enough so we can hear our heavenly Father’s still small voice.

-/// 1-12 /// For reflection on the direction my life is taking I have or like to develop regular special times for listening to God: i.e. 15 minutes a day;
+/// 1-12 /// For reflection on the direction my life is taking I have or would like to develop regular special times for listening to God: i.e. 15 minutes a day;

 1 hour weekly for spiritual meditation;